Prasiddha Narayan Singh: Life

-He was born in 1903 at Chitbara village in Ballia district of the United Provinces of Agra and Oudh.
-His father was Jagmohan Singh.
-In his earlier days, He was a worker in Mestan high school and later left the job and started property dealing.
-After that he joined Indian National Congress and started his political career.
-He also worked as a freedom fighter and took part in the independence struggle.
+He was born in 1903 at Chitbara Gaon village in Ballia district of the United Provinces of Agra and Oudh.
+His father was Jagmohan Singh, who had left his ancestral home in Kotwari village near Rasra and settled in his wife's home at nearby village of Chitbara Gaon.
+Prasiddh Narayan Singh had two younger brothers, Deep Narayan Singh and Raj Narayan Singh.
+In his earlier days, he was a worker in Meston High School and later left the job to full-time join the independence struggle as a freedom fighter.
+He got associated with Indian National Congress and started his political career.
+He was one of the prominent close associates of Chittu Pandey in forming the government in Ballia during the Quit India movement.